 Adding the image to your article

 “In situations where the image is not available to the reader, perhaps because they have turned off images in their web browser or are using a screen reader due to a visual impairment, the alternative text ensures that no information or functionality is lost.”

-<head> section like this:
+<head> section in your page HTML like this:

 <meta property="og:image" content="http://example.com/link-to-image.jpg" />

 That will make sure the image is included in your share on Facebook (and OpenGraph is also used for Pinterest, for instance).

 Yoast SEO has a Social section where you can set and – in the Premium version – even preview your social posts.
 Premium users can also use the Zapier integration to automate posting to social media platforms.
 Make sure to use a high-quality image, like the original image you used in the post.
 As the social platforms use higher quality/larger images more often than not.
 If you have set this up correctly, and it’s not showing the right image, try to flush Facebook’s cache in the URL Debugger.
 Twitter Cards do the same for Twitter and are also generated by our plugin.

 If you are a web developer, you might wonder about XML image sitemaps.
 I’d prefer to describe this as images in XML sitemaps.
 Google is clear about this:

 Every now and then, people ask us about XML image sitemaps.
 We don’t generate these in our plugin, but follow Google’s advice and include them in the page or post sitemaps.
 Just scroll down in our post sitemap and you’ll see we have added images to all our posts (there is a column just for that).
 Adding images to your XML sitemaps helps Google index your images, so be sure to do so for better image SEO.

 Serving images via an image CDN